 This Japanese style of massage has a very different ‘feel’.
 The massage does not use massage oil, and it does not even directly touch your skin.
 Direct pressure with the thumbs, palms, knuckles, forearms, even knees and feet are used to stimulate and relax specific points on the body.
 Pressure is sometimes applied rhythmically along the length of muscle attachments; where muscles become tendons and attach onto bones.
 Massage with knowledge of muscle origins and insertions is very effective for overall circulation stimulation and results in dramatic pain relief.

 Classic (Swedish) Massage:

 Swedish massage uses five styles of long, flowing strokes to massage.

 The five basic strokes are effleurage (sliding or gliding), petrissage (kneading), tapotement (rhythmic tapping), friction (cross fiber) and vibration/shaking.

-Thai Yoga Massage: An Eastern modality based on the meridians of Aruvedic healing.
+An Eastern modality based on the meridians of Ayurvedic healing.
 An ancient style that accompanies energy work and stretching in passive/assertive yoga poses for an overall mind/body healing experience.

 Performed on a mat with exercise/yoga clothing.

-Reflexology Massage: An ancient form of healing using mapped out body organs and tissues on the hand, ear, and foot to produce a desired effect without working on an area of the body.
+An ancient form of healing using mapped out body organs and tissues on the hand, ear, and foot to produce the desired effect without working on an area of the body.

-Sports Massage: The best way for an athlete to get warmed up for an event.
-It uses a rhythmic, fast paced, resting movement of both joints and muscles along with stretching.
+The best way for an athlete to get warmed up for an event.
+It uses a rhythmic, fast-paced, resting movement of both joints and muscles along with stretching.